rr5050/node-db-boilerplate/README.md

     docker-compose up -d
     npm run dev

+Status: Still errors/unfinished code here, so not usable as a final product for anyone yet.
+But can give some ideas for how to use MariaDB for example :)

 ### Docker-compose

 Will setup a MariaDB server with a docker volume to contain the database.
 If it's not present at startup, the database will be started and then initialized with files in the folder './src/db/sql/initdb' - using them in an alfabetically order.